michael-franke/XPLab_2019/final_project/GeneralRemarksStudies.md

 That's why you should select only one experiment and try to understand the overall idea of this particular experiment: What are the hypotheses of the author(s)?
 Which factors play a role?
 How did they try to test their hypotheses?
 Once you have understood the general aim you often can break down the hypotheses and for example test only a subset instead of all factors.

-A guideline from designing an experiment until writing a report will follow.
+Guidelines from designing an experiment until writing a report can be found in "Method_Process&Report".

 ## Content
 #### [Anchoring Effect](#anchoringEffect)